Going Berserk

 Going Berserk is a 1983 American-Canadian comedy film starring John Candy, Joe Flaherty, and Eugene Levy and directed by David Steinberg.

 Plot

 John Bourgignon is an amiable chauffeur and would-be drummer who is engaged to Nancy, the daughter of the disapproving United States congressman Ed Reese.
-As the wedding date approaches, John's sleazy film-director friend, Sal DiPasquale, blackmails the senator into allowing him to record the ceremony.
+As the wedding date approaches, John's sleazy film-director friend, Sal DiPasquale, blackmails the congressman into allowing him to record the ceremony.
 John has assorted misadventures, including being handcuffed to a dead man, running afoul of a motorcycle gang, and getting brainwashed by an aerobics cult that wants him to assassinate the congressman.
 The conditioning goes awry, causing John to behave like "a schmuck" and nearly ruin his engagement, but a second attempt appears to have the desired effect.
 At the wedding ceremony, John reveals he resisted the conditioning; the cultists are arrested, and John more or less saves the day and lives happily ever after.